rbind/njtierney.com/content/post/2020-09-07-last-day-20c/index.md

 A side note on the history of `bomrang`
 =======================================

 I take great joy in seeing `bomrang` and using it.
-I first posted [an issue](https://github.com/ropensci/unconf16/issues/24) about it in 2016 at the [rOpenSci unconf]() which was held in the USA, but [Miles](https://milesmcbain.xyz/), [Jessie](https://acems.org.au/our-people/jessie-roberts), and I (And also [Alex Simmons](https://scholar.google.com.au/citations?user=plaGy54AAAAJ&hl=en)) participated remotely, with [Bob Rudis](https://rud.is/b/), [Brooke Anderson](https://github.com/geanders), and a few folks.
+I first posted [an issue](https://github.com/ropensci/unconf16/issues/24) about it in 2016 at the [rOpenSci unconf]() which was held in the USA, but [Miles](https://milesmcbain.xyz/), [Jessie](https://acems.org.au/our-people/jessie-roberts), and I (And also [Alex Simmons](https://scholar.google.com.au/citations?user=plaGy54AAAAJ&hl=en)) participated remotely, with [Bob Rudis](https://rud.is/b/), [Brooke Anderson](https://github.com/geanders), [Maëlle Salmon](https://masalmon.eu/) and a few folks.
 My memory is a bit hazy because in order to keep pace with the USA we had to stay up all night, and I don't really remember the days before or after it.
 It got somewhere, but I didn't really know what we were doing, I just thought, "this should be a thing, why can't I get Australian weather data from R?", but had no idea what I was doing with web scraping, and knew nothing about the weather other than what I'd seen on the news and that lightning can indeed strike the same place twice.
 So I suggested the idea, but everyone else provided the know how.
 It was hard, because it turned out the BoM weather bureau API didn't exist and required a bit of domain expertise

 Next, it was [picked up by much more experienced team](https://github.com/ropensci/auunconf/issues/6) at the first [Australian rOpenSci Ozunconf](https://github.com/ropensci/auunconf) (then, au-unconf), in 2016 in Brisbane.
 Happily they knew what they were doing, and has experience with Australian weather data.
 The project grew from there, being headed by [Adam Sparks](https://adamhsparks.com/), initially it was called `bomr`, but [Di Cook](http://dicook.org/) suggested, "bomrang", the name stuck, and Adam submitted it to rOpenSci for package review, and the package became more mature and in it's current state of glory.